lsst-dm/dmtn-120/index.rst

 :class:`lsst.afw.image.ExposureInfo` is one of the most fundamental classes in the LSST science pipelines, and any breaking changes to it will have far-reaching effects.
 We will almost certainly need to break :class:`~lsst.afw.image.ExposureInfo` when adopting a new persistence framework, as the ``lsst.afw.table.io`` framework is built into both the API and the persisted form.
-Therefore, we avoided introducing breaking changes in the conversion to a :class:`lsst.afw.typehandling.GenericMap`-based implementation, to keep users from having to change their code or data twice.
+Therefore, we avoided introducing breaking changes in the conversion to a map-based implementation, to keep users from having to change their code or data twice.

 Design Goals
 ------------